peteroupc/peteroupc.github.io/colorgen.md

 >     - applying a "nearest neighbor" approach (replacing that image's colors with their [nearest dominant colors](#Nearest_Colors)), or
 >     - applying a ["dithering"](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.
 > - Finding the number of _unique_ colors in an image is equivalent to storing those colors as keys in a hash table, then counting the number of keys stored this way.<sup>[(27)](#Note27)</sup>
-> - **Extracting a scene's "true colors"**: For applications where matching colors from the real world is important, colors must be measured using a colorimeter or similar device, or be extracted from [_scene-referred_ image data](http://eilv.cie.co.at/term/567) (such as a raw image from a digital camera) whose colors have been corrected after calibration.
-JPEG, PNG, and many other image formats store image data commonly interpreted as [sRGB](#sRGB) by default; however, sRGB is an [_output-referred_](http://eilv.cie.co.at/term/565) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors), making sRGB images unsuitable for real-world color-matching without more.
-Calibration techniques for such matching are outside this page's scope.
+> - **Extracting a scene's "true colors"**: For applications where matching colors from the real world is important, colors need to be measured using a colorimeter or similar device, or be extracted from [_scene-referred_ image data](http://eilv.cie.co.at/term/567), such as a raw image from a digital camera after camera compensation.
+PNG and many other image formats store image data commonly interpreted as [sRGB](#sRGB) by default; however, sRGB is an [_output-referred_](http://eilv.cie.co.at/term/565) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors), making sRGB images unsuitable for real-world color-matching without more.
+Camera compensation techniques can involve the use of color calibration charts, but are not further discussed in this document.

 <a id=Color_Maps></a>
 ## Color Maps